-Connectedness Highlight

-City of Greater Dandenong Clothes Swap
+Highlight - City of Greater Dandenong Clothes Swap

-An example of empowering the local community, is the clothes swap at the Hub, which was developed after receiving community feedback.
+An example of empowering local community, the clothes swap at the Hub was developed after receiving community feedback.
 The activity is a partnership between community members and Council's Springvale Community Hub team.
 After 6 months of planning and rescheduling due to COVID-19 restrictions, the inaugural clothes swap was launched in November 2021 with great support and interest from the local community.
 Since the inaugural event, the clothes swap has had a regular presence at the Hub and has established some regular participants and volunteers.